 Outcomes help us to answer the question, "how well are we doing what we do?"
 They tell us about short-term and long-term results.
 They provide us with a measure of the impact a CAC is having on the community and society.
 While both outputs and outcomes are important for program evaluation, outcomes are especially important for CACs.
 Public service agencies, like CACs, are interested in mission-based objectives, which are sometimes less than concrete.
 Outcome measurement makes those objectives more tangible and helps to demonstrate the value of the CAC and its programs.
 Outcomes can give clearer evidence of the impact of the CAC and improve accountability to funders, Boards and multidisciplinary team (MDT) members.
 In other words, outcome measurement goes beyond the typical outputs a CAC measures (# of clients served, etc.) to show the impact of services.
-You may view the latest OMS report, as well as available past years, by clicking on the links below.
+You may view the latest OMS report by clicking on the report picture above or past years, by clicking on the links below.

 A number of South Carolina CACs began participating in the OMS system in 2014.
 This initial data was used to evaluate the services SCNCAC provides to member CACs and to direct areas where future support and training should be offered.
 This work continued in 2015 as more CACs began participating in the OMS system and full participation was achieved in 2016.
 In November of 2017, SCNCAC issued the first yearly OMS report for our statewide partners, stakeholders and the public based on the compiled 2016 data.
 We continue to use OMS data to improve the services we offer to our member CACs.
 Future reports will be issued in March of each year for the prior years outcomes.